 If the student or parent is not satisfied with the Level Three decision, or if no timely decision is provided, the student or parent may submit to the Superintendent a written request for a hearing before the Board.
-The request must be filed within ten (10) days of the Level Three decision or the response deadline if no decision is made.
+The request must be filed within twenty (20) days of the Level Three decision or the response deadline if no decision is made.
 The appeal request shall be directed to the President of the Board of Directors, and the Superintendent or designee shall deliver the complaint to the Board.
 The appeal request must include a copy of the written complaint to the Level Three Grievance Officer, with his or her response.

-The School shall place the matter on the agenda of a future Board meeting.
+The School shall place the matter on the agenda of a future Board meeting, not later than 60 days after the day on which the previous decision on the grievance was made.
 The Superintendent or designee shall inform the student or parent of the date, time, and place of the meeting.